-High school state course code: 220450, Course Format: 1 semester, Credit: 1.0 Common Course Code: CHIS 1113, College credit: 3 lecture hours
+High school state course code: 220450, Course Format: 1 semester, Credit: 1.0

 College-level course that counts for both high school and college credit simultaneously.
 Earliest cultures to 1648, contributions of the Romans and the Christian Church, feudalism and rise of national states, the Renaissance and Reformation.